AmirHoseinSafari/Genotype-collector-and-SNP-dataset-creator/README.md

 By calling preprocessing() function you will get the ( "Final_" + id + "_table.csv" ) file which contatin "pos, ref, alt" for each SNP

+## tableCreatorGit.py
+In this code we make a table for all the isolates